prism4time/openvas-golang-lib/README.md

 PRs welcome!!!!!!❤️❤️❤️❤️❤️❤️

 ## How to contribute
 basically I generate most of the commands related structs from xml example in [openvas's omp docs](https://docs.greenbone.net/API/OMP/omp.html).
 The tool is [zek](https://github.com/miku/zek), and it has a handy [online version](https://www.onlinetool.io/xmltogo/) you could use.
+The generated results may need some fixes, such as "omitempty" in json attribute.

 and if you would like to add some new commands or fix some, I would appreciate it a lot.